ansys/pyfluent/doc/source/api/general/data_transfer.rst

   >>> )

-Similarly, you can use the ``transfer_case`` method to transfer a case file from one instance of Fluent to another.
+Similarly, you can use the ``transfer_case`` function to transfer a case file between PyFluent sessions.

 .. automodule:: ansys.fluent.core.utils.data_transfer
    :members: